larmbox/elements/docs/docs/getting-started/installation.md

 import { createApp } from 'vue';
 import {
   createElements,
+  EButton,
-  EButton /* Add all components you would like to use here. */, } from '@larmbox/elements';
+  // ...
+Import all components you would like to use here.
+} from '@larmbox/elements';

 createApp(App)
   .use(
     createElements({
       components: [
+        EButton,
-        EButton /* Add all components you would like to use here. */, ],
+        // ...
+Add all components you would like to use here.
+      ],
     })
   )